cesbit/pyleri/README.md

 ```python
 Optional(element)
 ```
-The pasrser looks for an optional element.
+The parser looks for an optional element.
 It is like using `Repeat(element, 0, 1)` but we encourage to use `Optional` since it is more readable. (and slightly faster)

 Example:
 ```python